DevExpress/devextreme-documentation/concepts/05 Widgets/SelectBox/05 Customize Item Appearance.md

 ---

-If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to combine the HTML markup for items.
-To apply this markup, use the **itemTemplate** callback function as shown in the following code.
+If you use jQuery, use <a href="http://api.jquery.com/category/manipulation/" target="_blank">DOM manipulation methods</a> to create HTML markup for items.
+To apply this markup, use the **itemTemplate** callback function as shown in the following code:

     <!--JavaScript-->
     const selectBoxData = [{